The CSU System

 Career Placement

 The Career Development Center may furnish, upon request, information about the employment of students who graduate from programs or courses of study preparing students for a particular career field.
-Any such data provided must be in a form that does not allow for the identification of any individual student.
+Data provided must be in a form that does not allow for the identification of any individual student.
 This information includes data concerning the average starting salary and the percentage of previously enrolled students who obtained employment.

 The information may include data collected from either graduates of the campus or graduates of all campuses in the California State University.